Caching in Composer

 - in case of

-input value - in case of
+data- it will checkidinput value - in case of

-- it will check parentdata
+nestedData- it will check parentdatavalue

 Cache settings